FilipNest/biography/readme.md

 ## What it is

-* An user page for every email account with some form fields for bio lengths and extra fields, customisable in a config file (verified via a link with expiring token sent to an email to save having to do user accounts).
+* A user page for every email account with some form fields for bio lengths and extra fields, customisable in a config file (verified via a link with expiring token sent to an email to save having to do user accounts/passwords oh no it's been hacked etc).
 * Simple JSON REST API for fetching values from profiles including specifying the maximum biography length you want.
 * No client side JavaScript, no CSS.
 Just HTML, some basic form templates and a Node.js server.